anthony2025/roses-daycare/README.md

 - `$ yarn build` creates a production build by default.
    To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.
 - `$ yarn run clean` will delete built resources.

-## To Do
-  * Refactor Home & Contact
-  * Refactor ViewCard into a proper HOC
-  * Gallery flex bug
-  * Replace react-modal with a custom-made modal following [react-modal-dialog] ideas

 [react-modal-dialog]: https://github.com/qimingweng/react-modal-dialog
 [react]: https://github.com/facebook/react